MatsHeggelund/Writeups/UiA CTF 2024/BeQuick News/README.md

 It seems like the script gets our username from the cookie, aswell as the current timestamp in minutes, then concatenates the strings before performing a md5 hash on it.
 When the file is uploaded, the filename is then replaced with ```<hash>.txt```

+Therefore it seems like the goal of the challenge is to find the correct file that the anonymous informant uploaded.

 If we try to upload a file, we are faced with the following error / response:

 ```